North Queensland

 North Queensland or the Northern Region is the northern part of the Australian state of Queensland that lies just south of Far North Queensland.
 Queensland is a massive state, larger than many countries, and its tropical northern part has been historically remote and undeveloped, resulting in a distinctive regional character and identity.
 The region is prone to floods and cyclones.

-The region has a population of 231,628 and covers 80041.5 km2.
+As of 2012, the region had a population of 231,628 and covered 80041.5 km2.